Soyiaz/generative-ai-course/INTERN_GUIDE.md

 ## 📚 Documentation Standards

 ### Writing Documentation
-- Use clear, concise language
+- Use clear, concise language, use AI here it is really 10X
 - Include code examples
 - Keep documentation up to date
 - Use proper formatting (Markdown)